Glassb3ad/PSO_for_2d_functions/README.md

 This repository includes:

 1. Particle Swarm Optimizer (PSO) for resoslving optimization problems that seek to find global minimum.
-This PSO implementation can optimize n-dimensional optimization problems so its not restricted to problems with 1 or 2 dimensional search space.
+This PSO implementation can optimize problems with n-dimensional search space so its not restricted to 1 or 2 dimensions.
 2. Visualization tools for making simulation videos showing how PSO solves optimization problems with 1,2 or 3 dimensional search space.

 ## General